preamp-org/scopehal-pico-bridge/README.md

 | 3406D MSO |  |  |  |

 Models shown in bold were used for, and tested during, the development of the pico-bridge.
+Models striked out need some additional work and are not fully supported yet.

 ## How to compile